Hyzual/docker-gitolite-http/README.md

 ### To use existing Gitolite repositories :

 First, we'll create a data-only container and we'll fill it with our existing gitolite data and repositories.
-You can see those instructions at [gitolite-httpdata][gitolite-http-data].
+You can see those instructions at [gitolite-httpdata][gitolite-httpdata].

 ```bash
 # Create a data-only container which will create the volumes needed